suesakol/starter-hugo-academic/content/courses/2-2021-LG376/_index.md

 ## Course Organization

 Course management is done through **this course website** and **Microsoft Teams**.
-You can obtain course materials (syllabus, slides, assignments, etc.) from this website.
-Assignment submissions, class announcements, and grades will be handled through Teams.
+You can obtain course materials (syllabus, and slides) from this website.
+Course readings, assignment submissions, class announcements, and grades will be handled through Teams.

 ### Textbooks
 1. Ortega, L. (Revised version). *Understanding second language acquisition*.
 [OR for short]
 2. De Houwer, A. (2021). *Bilingual development in childhood*.
 Cambridge: Cambridge University Press [DH for short]

-Additional readings will be made available on Microsoft Teams.

 &nbsp;